ncaptier/stabilized-ica/README.md

 [2] "Assessing reproducibility of matrix factorization methods in independent transcriptomes" - Cantini et al. 2019
 [3] "Icasso: software for investigating the reliability of ICA estimates by clustering and visualization" - Himberg et al. 2003
 [4] "Faster independent component analysis by preconditioning with Hessian approximations" - Ablin et al. 2018
+[5] "BIODICA: a computational environment for Independent Component Analysis of omics data" - Captier et al. 2022